Hunger is a signal that reminds us to eat. This built-in, biological cue ensures our survival.

 As the number of junk-food loving bacteria grow in your gut, they churn out hormones and neurotransmitters that further fuel the fire, resulting in more health problems, and more biological conditions that strengthen your cravings even more.

-“The resistance to change is frequently framed as a matter of ‘self-control,’ and it has been suggested that multiple ‘selves’ or cognitive modules exist each vying for control over our eating behavior,” states the article.
+“The resistance to change is frequently framed as a matter of ‘self-control,’ and it has been suggested that multiple ‘selves’ or cognitive modules exist, each vying for control over our eating behavior,” the article states.
 “Here, we suggest another possibility: that evolutionary conflict between host and microbes in the gut leads microbes to divergent interests over host eating behavior.”

 Influence of Hormones

 Insufficient hormonal levels can also contribute to strong cravings.
 Low thyroid function, for example, decreases the rate of glucose (sugar) our cells are able to absorb.
 This slows the insulin response to glucose in the bloodstream following a meal, as well as the clearance of insulin from the blood after its done is job.